venuvikaash/ilink-mean-jul-2025/documents/01-angular-lab-guide.md

 ```
 - __EXERCISE__: Update the session service in `app/workshops/sessions.service.ts` similarly.

-## Step 55: HTTP retry and error handling using RxJS operators
+## Step 55: Debouncing and using async scheduler
 — Angular **Forms API** provides a `valueChanges` __observable__ on form controls like `FormControl`.
 This is a clean and reactive way to apply **debouncing**.
 Let us refactor the WorkshopsList component with `FormControl` and `valueChanges`
 - In `app/workshops/workshops-list/workshops-list.component.html`, update to use `formControl`
 ```html